 We usually point out the borders of the search area.
 In the past, we’ve also sent each of The Explorers off searching for certain colored eggs to ensure each found equal amounts.
 This year we’ll tell the kids that the eggs will all be shared after they’ve been found so there isn’t any arguing later.

 Follow up with more outdoor fun.

 Our backyard Easter egg hunt is usually just the beginning of plenty of outdoor fun.
 We change up the activities every year, keeping them age appropriate and involving everyone in the family.
 A few ideas:

 - A paper airplane flying contest,

-- An egg toss (with hard boiled eggs),
+- Or an egg toss (with hard boiled eggs).